Halorenshaw History, Family Crest & Coats of Arms

 The surname Halorenshaw was first found in Lancashire where the first on record was Stephen de Ravenshagh, listed in the Subsidy Rolls of Lancashire in 1332.
 However, another source claims the family were from Ravenshaw, "some small but, I fear, lost spot in East Cheshire."

 We are somewhat cautious about the last author's claim as the first record of the family in Cheshire was relatively late: Sir Ralphe Raynshae, vicar of Potte in 1548, more that two hundred years after the aforementioned first listing in 1332.
 But from the 1548 listing, there are numerous listings in East Cheshire in the 16th and 17th centuries including those found in the Wills at Chester: John Ravenshaw, of Walkerton in 1673; John Rainshaw, of Sale, 1647; John Renshaw, yeoman, of Mobberley, 1661; John Renshall, of Sale, 1679; Ralph Renshall, of Mobberley, 1680; and Richard Renshaw, of Sale, 1680.

 Early History of the Halorenshaw family

-Another 149 words (11 lines of text) are included under the topic Early Halorenshaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halorenshaw research.
+Another 82 words (6 lines of text) are included under the topic Early Halorenshaw History in all our PDF Extended History products and printed products wherever possible.

 Halorenshaw Spelling Variations